uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ## Overview

 UHM Lost and Found is a web application dedicated to posting lost and found items for the University of Hawaii Manoa campus.
-Departments can post about lost items within their offices, enabling students to recognize their belongings and get in touch with the respective departments to arrange pick-up.
+Departments can post about lost items within their offices, enabling students to recognize their belongings and know exactly where they may find it.

 The following tools are used: